Global Health Initiative

 3. Pursue scholarly projects in preparation for long-term involvement in global health following post-graduate training.

-Residents who are a part of the BRIGHT pathway are granted access to this online lecture series.
 BRIGHT scholars will meet periodically throughout the year to discuss these topics in a collaborative interdisciplinary fashion to foster a rich community of discussion about global health topics.
-Residents are encouraged to share their own previous and current experiences and how they relate to the global health topics covered.
+Residents and fellows are encouraged to share their own previous and current experiences and how they relate to the global health topics covered.
+BRIGHT residents and fellows will also participate in the Global Health Grand Rounds series during the academic year.

 3. Given that residents only have 2 years to complete the pathway and scholarly project, once selected, residents are strongly encouraged to start envisioning what their project may be and identify potential project mentors prior to the application for the program.
 They may contact their mentors to discuss their ideas prior to completing the application.